// How Do I Forecast Profitable Growth?

 // revenue × margin − ad spend, before fixed & opex

-Start with the monthly net profit you want to take home (after fixed costs & OpEx).
-Same idea — many paths to the same bottom line.
+Start with the monthly net profit you want after fixed costs & OpEx.
+Same idea, many paths to the same bottom line.
 Uses the Gross Margin, Fixed Costs, and OpEx set above.
+Drag the slider or type any number.

 Net Profit Goal (monthly)